dqops/dqo/docs/examples/data-validity/percentage-of-negative-values.md

+---
+title: How to measure the percentage of negative values using a data quality check
+---
-# Percentage of negative values
+# How to measure the percentage of negative values using a data quality check
-This sample shows how to use data quality checks to detect the percentage of negative values in a column and view the results on data quality dashboards.
+This sample shows how to use data quality checks to measure the percentage of negative values in a column and view the results on data quality dashboards.

 ## Overview